 This may often be carried on as part of collaborative teacher learning communities established within school sites.
-Such groups may typically be formed from professional staff serving the students of a grade level, or the professional staff responsible for teaching a subject area.
-Professional learning within such groups is intended to involve not only the sharing of resources and lesson ideas among colleagues, but also the analysis of student assessment information in a spirit of professional enquiry to inform pedagogical change.
+Such groups may typically be formed from professional staff serving the students of a particular grade level, or the professional staff responsible for teaching a particular subject area.
+Professional learning within such groups is intended to involve not only the sharing of resources and lesson ideas among colleagues, but also the analysis of student assessment information in a spirit of professional enquiry in order to inform pedagogical change.

-Establishing Common Understanding Assessment Criteria Within a Region
+Establishing Common Understanding Assessment Criteria Within a Board

-Common understandings of assessment criteria occur when the professional staff within a school or region works together to articulate assessment criteria.
-For example, music teachers at the junior high/middle level school might work together to develop assessment criteria aligned with certain curriculum outcomes.
-Analysis of this information could not only allow teachers to focus instruction on those individual students in need of support but would also allow staff to look for trends in region-wide change over time.
+Common understandings of assessment criteria occur when the professional staff within a school or board works together to articulate assessment criteria.
+For example, Visual Arts teachers of at the junior high/middle level school might work together to develop assessment criteria aligned with specific curriculum outcomes.
+Analysis of this information could not only allow teachers to focus instruction on those individual students in need of support, but would also allow staff to look for trends in board-wide change over time.

-Assessment information tracked with collaboratively developed criteria can be used school-wide or at grade levels to determine areas of instructional need, facilitating the establishment of school or grade level improvement goals.
+Assessment information tracked with collaboratively developed criteria can be used school-wide or at particular grade levels to determine areas of instructional need, facilitating the establishment of school or grade level improvement goals.
 Such collaboration can be a powerful professional development opportunity that can directly impact student achievement.
-Assessment information gathered using co-constructed criteria can thus inform curricular decisions, and also inform change in teachers' instructional practice.
+Assessment information gathered through the use of co-constructed criteria can thus inform curricular decisions, and also inform change in teachers' instructional practice.